0xVenus/0xVenus.github.io/posts/thm/Dodge.md

 ### PRIVILEGE ESCALATION

-There's an encoded contents in the `/var/www/notes/api/posts.php` file
+There's an encoded strings in the `/var/www/notes/api/posts.php` file

 Looking at it you can tell it's in `base64`